Resource Allocation and Beamforming in FIM-Assisted BS and STAR-BD-RIS-Aided NOMA: An AIW-Meta-Learning Approach: System, Channel, and Signal Models

 The matrices \( \boldsymbol{\Phi}^s \) satisfy a joint unitary constraint given by $ \sum_{s \in \mathcal{S}} (\boldsymbol{\Phi}^s)^H \boldsymbol{\Phi}^s = \mathbf{I}_{K_{\text{RIS}}}. $ For additional insights into the modeling, design, and performance analysis of multi-sector BD-RIS systems, refer to \cite{farhadi2025meta}.

 As discussed in \cite{farhadi2025meta}, reconfigurable impedance networks with different circuit topologies result in varying mathematical structures for their scattering matrices.
 In this work, we consider a \textit{cell-wise single-connected (CW-SC)} architecture for the \textit{multi-sector BD-RIS}.
+For better illustration, Fig.~\ref{BD_RIS_structure} shows the proposed configuration.
+In this architecture, the antennas within each cell are interconnected through reconfigurable impedance components, while antennas across different cells remain unconnected.

 Accordingly, each sector-specific matrix \( \boldsymbol{\Phi}^s \in \mathbb{C}^{K_{\text{RIS}} \times K_{\text{RIS}}} \), extracted as a sub-matrix from the global scattering matrix \( \boldsymbol{\Phi} \in \mathbb{C}^{2K_{\text{RIS}} \times 2K_{\text{RIS}}} \), becomes \textit{diagonal} under the CW-SC architecture.
 For each sector \( s \in \mathcal{S} \), the matrix \( \boldsymbol{\Phi}^s \) is given by $ \boldsymbol{\Phi}^s = \operatorname{diag} \left( \Phi^{s,1}, \ldots, \Phi^{s,K_{\text{RIS}}} \right), $ where \( \Phi^{s,k} \in \mathbb{C} \) for all \( k \in \{1, \ldots, K_{\text{RIS}}\} \) and \( s \in \mathcal{S} \).
-Consequently, the joint unitary constraint $ \sum_{s \in \mathcal{S}} (\boldsymbol{\Phi}^s)^H \boldsymbol{\Phi}^s = \mathbf{I}_{K_{\text{RIS}}} $ reduces to a per-element power constraint of the form $ \sum_{s \in \mathcal{S}} \left| \Phi^{s,k} \right|^2 = 1, \quad \forall k \in \{1, \ldots, K_{\text{RIS}}\}. $
+Consequently, the joint unitary constraint $ \sum_{s \in \mathcal{S}} (\boldsymbol{\Phi}^s)^H \boldsymbol{\Phi}^s = \mathbf{I}_{K_{\text{RIS}}} $ reduces to a per-element power constraint of the form